Montsoreau Flea Market

 The Montsoreau Flea Market is the largest flea market in the Loire Valley, taking place all year on the second Sunday of the month.
-Montsoreau is a small city named after the mount Soreau on which is built the château de Montsoreau, the only château in the Loire Valley to have been built in the Loire riverbed.
 Montsoreau is listed among the most beautiful villages of France, and both the village and the château are part of the UNESCO listed World Heritage Site of the Loire Valley.
 The Montsoreau Flea Market includes, all year, a hundred professional merchants and is located in the vieux port district, on the banks of the Loire river.

 History

 Montsoreau is a listed UNESCO World Heritage Site located in the Loire Valley, and is also listed among the Most Beautiful Villages of France.
 The flea market of Montsoreau was created in April 1990 by the municipality of Montsoreau in order to develop the commerce and tourism of this small city, and to take full advantage of the city scenery.
 The city of Montsoreau relied on a local network of antique dealers to define the periodicity (once a month, the second Sunday), and the identity of the event.